Naval Air Station Barbers Point

-Naval Air Station Barbers Point (ICAO: PHJR, FAA LID: JRF), on O'ahu, also called John Rodgers Field (the original name of Honolulu International Airport), is a former United States Navy airfield closed in 1999, and renamed Kalaeloa Airport.
+Naval Air Station Barbers Point (ICAO: PHJR, FAA LID: JRF), on O'ahu, home to John Rodgers Field (the original name of Honolulu International Airport), is a former United States Navy airfield closed in 1999, and renamed Kalaeloa Airport.
 Parts of the former air station serve as a film and television studio for the Hawaii State Film Office.

 History

 Attack on Pearl Harbor

 On December 7, 1941, Barbers Point was one of the many targets attacked by the Japanese during the attack on Pearl Harbor.
-During the second wave, American pilots George Welch and Kenneth Taylor engaged Japanese aircraft, shooting down two aircraft.
+During the second wave, American pilots George Welch and Kenneth Taylor engaged Japanese aircraft over Barbers Point, shooting down two aircraft.

 The Navy acquired the airfield in early 1943.
 At that time it consisted of two short runways and four hangars that were just two feet above hightide.
 A PNAB civilian contractor started work by bringing a dredge onto Keehi lagoon in February 1943.
 In April the military took over.
 The Army took over the dredging operation while Seabees of the 5th Naval Construction Battalion took over the airfield.
 When they were done there would be three runways.
 The Navy would turn the airfield into a major facility by sending Seabees from the 13th, 64th and 133rd Construction Battalions to do it.

+Marine Corps Air Station Ewa

+Marine Corps Air Station Ewa was adjacent to NAS Barbers Point.
+Due to lack of space to expand Ewa for jet aircraft operations, the Marine Corps field was closed and merged into Barbers Point on June 18, 1952.

+Operation Dominic

+In 1962 NAS Barbers Point was used as a staging base for Operation Dominic.
+Experimental nuclear weapons were loaded into two B-52s at Barbers Point and flown to points near Kiritimati (Christmas Island) where they were dropped in 24 test detonations.
+B-57 sampler aircraft that had flown into the mushroom clouds were later flown to Barbers Point and scrubbed down to reduce their radioactivity.